Optimal Transport for $e/\pi^0$ Particle Classification in LArTPC Neutrino Experiments: Introduction

-Optimal Transport (OT) is a mathematical framework that furnishes a notion of the distance between two probability distributions in terms of the minimal ``work'' required to rearrange one into another.
-In recent years OT methods have proven powerful for image processing, which suggests their relevance to data analysis in high energy physics (HEP) experiments.
-Indeed, OT methods have been fruitfully applied to the analysis of Large Hadron Collider (LHC) data~\cite{hepmllivingreview, ATLAS:2025rbr, Larkoski:2025pai, Larkoski:2025idq, Ngairangbam:2025fst, Cai:2025fyw, Cesarotti:2024tdh, Leigh:2024chm, Craig:2024rlv, Gambhir:2024ndc, Gaertner:2023tzv, Algren:2023spv, Larkoski:2023qnv, Ba:2023hix, Davis:2023lxq, ATLAS:2023mny, Gouskos:2022gjg, Manole:2022bmi, Park:2022zov, Cai:2021hnn, Tsan:2021brw, DiGuglielmo:2021ide, Collins:2021pld, Fraser:2021lxm, Cai:2020vzx, CrispimRomao:2020ejk, Komiske:2020qhg, Cesarotti:2020hwb, Cesarotti:2020ngq, Cheng:2020dal, Komiske:2019fks, Komiske:2019jim}, where calorimeter deposits are treated as probability distributions and OT defines a distance between events.
-These distances can be used for event classification and anomaly detection on their own or coupled to simple distance-based machine learning methods.
+In general, OT distances between events can be used for event classification and anomaly detection on their own or coupled to simple distance-based machine learning methods.
 The performance of these methods is often competitive with standard deep learning approaches, but more amenable to interpretation and uncertainty quantification.
 In this respect, OT provides a promising foundation for interpretable, physics-informed machine learning methods in HEP.

 The success of OT methods applied to LHC datasets naturally suggests their relevance to other HEP calorimeters.
 In this work, we explore how OT can be used for data analysis in LArTPC experiments.
 As a test case, we explore the performance of OT on the task of $e/\pi^0$ classification.
 Neutral pion background rejection is particularly challenging for current algorithms, leading to significant backgrounds in analyses with electron~\cite{bib:uB_eLEE} and single-photon~\cite{bib:uB_ee,bib:uB_singlephoton} final-states.
 We find that OT distances can be used to yield state-of-the art classification performance on the task of $e/\pi^0$ separation.
 This is particularly true when OT distances are combined with Support Vector Machines (SVMs), an interpretable ML method.
 More generally, we find that all OT-based methods explored in this work significantly outperform traditional reconstruction algorithms.